crsullivan/BetterBolus/README.md

 ## THIS PROGRAM IS CURRENTLY FOR MODELING PURPOSES ONLY AND SHOULD NOT BE USED TO DETERMINE HOW TO MANAGE AN INDIVIDUAL'S BLOOD GLUCOSE

+### Version 3
+Version 3 is on track for release by EOD January 29, 2021.
+This update will improve the UI, as well as fine tune the insulin resistance algorithm, particularly at the upper range.

 ### Running the Program
-Step 1: Ensure all necessary dependencies are installed Step 2: cd into project directory
+Step 1: Ensure all necessary dependencies are installed with the exception of pyinstaller.
+Step 2: cd into project directory.
-Step 3: type "python main.py" or "python3 main.py" depending on your OS
+Step 3: type "python BetterBolus.py" or "python3 BetterBolus.py" depending on your OS
-Step 4: Hit Enter and follow the console prompts, once a graph is generated, simply closing the graph will prompt you to the next stage of the program.
+Step 4: Hit Enter and the user interface will load up.

 ### Dependencies